Proud of UAE [email protected] [email protected] +97142500251 97142500251+ +971507869887 971507869887+ WhatsApp

 What documents are required for DMCC audit submission?

-The main documents usually required are the audited financial statements and the audited financial statements summary sheet signed and stamped by the auditor on the auditor’s letterhead.
-DMCC may also request additional documents where required.
+The core submission documents are the audited financial statements and the audited financial statements summary sheet, signed and stamped by the auditor.
+Supporting records such as trial balances, bank statements and invoices are required during the audit itself, and DMCC may request additional documents at any stage.

 What is the DMCC audited financial statements summary sheet?

-The summary sheet is a standard DMCC document used to confirm key details from the audited financial statements.
-It must be completed in the required format and verified, signed, and stamped by the auditor before submission.
+The summary sheet is a standard DMCC document that confirms key figures from the audited financial statements.
+It must be completed in the format DMCC requires and signed and stamped by the approved auditor before submission.

 Are branch companies also required to submit audited financial statements in DMCC?